On the K\"ahler cone of irreducible symplectic orbifolds: The Kähler cone

 which is absurd.

 It remains to prove the claim.
-Since the Kähler cone is cut out by effective curves (see e.g.~Theorem \ref{Kählercriterion}) it suffices to prove that the extremal ray $R$ cannot be a limit of other extremal rays.
+Since the Kähler cone is cut out by hyperplanes orthogonal to effective curves (see e.g.~Theorem \ref{Kählercriterion}) it suffices to prove that the extremal ray $R$ cannot be a limit of other extremal rays.